Jenna-Shults-Zocdoc/zocdoc-api-test-app/README.md

 ## 🔧 Configuration

 ### Authentication
-- Use your Zocdoc sandbox credentials
+- Use your Zocdoc credentials for the selected environment
+- **Sandbox**: Use sandbox credentials for testing
+- **Production**: Use production credentials for live data
 - Enable "Use Backend Proxy" for real API testing
 - Or use "Mock Authentication" for demo purposes

+### Environment Selection
+- **🧪 Sandbox**: Test environment with mock data and special test cases
+- **🚀 Production**: Live environment with real provider and appointment data
+- Environment indicator shows in the header and authentication form
+- All API calls automatically use the correct endpoints for the selected environment

 ### Backend Proxy
 The app includes a Node.js proxy server to handle CORS and API requests: